kubernetes/kubernetes/docs/proposals/performance.md

-# Post-1.0 performance/scalability impovement ideas
+# Post-1.0 performance/scalability improvement ideas

 This document is a collection of ideas for improving Kubernetes performance/scalability post-1.0.
 Feel free to add to it.
 Please